connoraking/Spotify-YouTube-Multiavariate-Analysis/README.md

 ### Multiple Multivariate Regression Analysis

 - **Model Performace**:  The R-squared values for the non-transformed model are very low.
 However, the R-squared values for our log-transformed model were very reasonable given the difficulty of the research question at hand.
-This result suggests our model does a reasonable job at explaining unexplained variance and can decently predict a song's popularity.
+This result suggests our model does a reasonable job at explaining variance and can decently predict a song's popularity.

 - **Feature Importance**: `Danceability`, `Loudness`, and `Duration_ms` seemed to have a positive association with song popularity across all metrics (Views, Likes, Comments, Stream). `Energy`, `Speechiness`, `Acousticness`, `Instrumentalness`, `Liveness`, and `Valence` were negatively associated with song popularity across all metrics.